FatimaSaadat17/Weather/README.md

 Please ensure to follow the guidelines by providing a business (not personal) email address in the User-Agent header

-It also makes use of the Ninja Geocode api, which converts a specified location based on country, and city to send longitude and latitude coordinates.
+It also makes use of the Ninja Geocode API, which converts a specified location based on country and city to send longitude and latitude coordinates.

-Please ensure to create your Ninja api account find, and copypaste your personal API key into the header.
+Please ensure to create your Ninja API account find, and copypaste your personal API key into the header.

 Any improvement in code are appreciated!
 Thank you <3